angcarcione/PipelineProject_Angelina_Carcione/README.md

 # Pipeline_Project (Angelina Carcione)

 In this repository you will find the necessary files and dependencies for running the wrapper script for this pipeline.
+There is also a PipelineProject.log file that shows the results of the script using the *original* data.

 The pipeline is as follows:
 - download SRA files